jsfan3/nihonjindes-cn1lib-tts/README.md

 * It appears that the "Defaults" button must be pressed twice for it to work.
 I have not investigated this issue further.

+* The two sliders in the demo should be improved (https://www.reddit.com/r/cn1/comments/1q6a4up/slider/).

 ## License

 All original work of [Francesco Galgani](https://www.informatica-libera.net/) in this repository is released under **CC0 1.0 Universal**.